Contact us

 Our new Position Paper explores the causes, consequences and appropriate responses to family violence—to create a safer future for all Australians.

 In March 2025, in response to the alarming number of high-profile incidents of family violence in Victoria, we released a Family Violence Position Paper.
-The Paper outlines our organisational response to the complex and evolving issues surrounding this pervasive issue.
+The Paper outlines our organisational response to the complex and evolving issues surrounding this pervasive problem.
 It follows an internal Background Paper which summarised the latest prevalence data, including injuries and deaths, and covered key issues and flashpoints in academic and public discussion of family violence issues.

 Our new Position Paper is designed to provide support to those working in family violence and non-family violence specific programs across the sector, in their understanding of family violence, its causes and consequences, and approaches to prevention.